OpenRC/openrc/STYLE-GUIDE.md

 - Use a hanging indent

 Reported-by: User Name <email>
-X-[Distro]-Bug: BugID
-X-[Distro]-Bug-URL: URL for the bug (on the distribution's web site typically)
+Bug: URL for the bug
 ```

 If you did not write the code and the patch does not include authorship